rapid7/warden/docs/getting-started/Configuration.md

     "debug" is the most verbose and "error" is the least verbose.
 Defaults to "info".

-* `service` - These settings configure how warden is set up.
+* `service` - These settings configure how Warden is set up.

   The following keys are available:

-  * `port` - The port warden listens on.
+  * `port` - The port Warden listens on.
 Defaults to 8080.

-  * `hostname` - The address the HTTP request to warden uses.
+  * `hostname` - The address the HTTP request to Warden uses.
 Defaults to "localhost".